FY 2015

 9:45~10:35

-Speaker: Mr. Gary Tsuchimochi (Director, Center for Higher Education Development, Teikyo University)
+Speaker: Dr. Gary Hoichi Domochi (Director, Center for Higher Education Development, Teikyo University)

 10:45~11:45

-In promoting the introduction of active learning (hereinafter referred to as "AL") in schools, there are many issues such as teacher training, awareness sharing among teachers, and awareness of AL-type learning among students.
+In promoting the introduction of active learning (hereinafter referred to as “AL”) in schools, there are many issues such as teacher training, awareness sharing among teachers, and raising students’ awareness of AL-type learning.

-Until now, Sagano High School and Horikawa High School have been promoting the construction and practice of curriculum, system, and class content to express the desire of students to learn.
+Until now, Sagano High School and Horikawa High School have been promoting the development and implementation of curricula, systems, and class content to express the desire to learn in students.

-In this report, teachers who have been involved in the construction and practice of these at both schools, and young teachers who are trying to develop classes that encourage students to actively learn under the curriculum of both schools, will report and discuss the issues that need to be solved for the introduction of AL.
+In this report, teachers who have been involved in the development and implementation of these technologies at both schools, as well as young teachers who are trying to develop classes that encourage active learning for students under the curriculum of both schools, will report and discuss the issues that need to be solved in order to introduce AL.

 11:45~12:15

-Active learning (hereinafter referred to as "AL") is often perceived as having some schools and universities that can implement it and others that can do not, depending on the ability of the student or student (for example, whether or not it is a preparatory school).
-However, AL is not a problem on the part of the students and students, but rather how teachers will change the mindset of the conventional teaching style.
-As one of the attempts to transform students into "learning companions," we will consider the case of creating classes together with off-campus volunteers.
+Active learning (AL) is often perceived as being implemented by some schools and universities that can implement active learning (e.g., whether or not they go on to higher education) depending on the ability of the student or student.
+However, AL is not a question of students and students, but rather how teachers can change their teaching mindset.
+As one of the attempts to transform students into “companions in learning,” we will consider the case of creating a class together with off-campus volunteers.

 【Break】12:15~13:15